thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 });

 ReactDOM.render(
-  <Hello greeting="Hello" />,
+  <App greeting="Hello" />,
-  document.getElementById('hello')
+  document.getElementById('app')
 );
 ```

-In the example above, the `{ greeting: 'Hello' }` props object is passed into the `<Hello />` component when it's created.
-Before the component is mounted, React automatically invokes its `getInitialState()` method which creates the initial `{ who: 'world' }` state object.
+In the example above, the `{ greeting: 'Hello' }` props object is passed into the `<App />` component when it's created.
+Before the component is mounted, React also invokes the component's `getInitialState()` method, creating the initial `{ who: 'world' }` state object.

 Then, React invokes the component's `render()` method which returns a component hierarchy.
-React uses the hierarchy to generate and insert HTML into the DOM.
-All that remains is to wait for the user to interact with the DOM.
+React uses the component hierarchy to generate and insert HTML elements into the DOM hierarchy.
+Then, the user interface waits patiently for the user to interact with it.

 When the `<input />` element is changed, the `onChange` event is fired and the component's `this.handleChange()` method is triggered.
-The event handler proceeds to update the component's state using the `this.setState()` method.
+The event handler updates the component's state using the `this.setState()` method.
 After updating the state, the component's `render()` method is invoked once again.

 The `render()` method combines the changed `this.state` object and the unchanged `this.props` object with its presentation logic and returns a new component hierarchy.
-The differences between the old and new hierarchies are calculated and applied to the DOM.
+The differences between the old and new component hierarchies are calculated and applied to the DOM hierarchy.
+The process of calculating and applying differences is called **reconciliation**.
+It's one of the primary reasons why React is so performant.

-**NOTE:** A component is easier to understand when its `render()` method is implemented as a [pure function](01-introduction-to-react.md#component-state).
+**NOTE:** A component is easier to understand when its `render()` method is implemented as a **pure function**.
 In other words, it should return the same component hierarchy given the same `this.state` and `this.props` objects.

 ### Exercise